palliative medicine team

 Dr. Boothe attended Virginia Commonwealth University for her undergraduate degree.
 She received her medical degree from Oregon Health Sciences University and completed her internal medicine internship, residency and fellowship at the University of Virginia Medical Center.
 Dr. Boothe is board certified in internal medicine aand hospice and palliative medicine.
 She joined Bon Secours Palliative Medicine in 2013.

 Dr. Jennings received her undergraduate degree from the University of Notre Dame in 2004, and completed her medical degree at the University of Virginia in 2008.
 She then attended Virginia Commonwealth University for her internal medicine internship, physical medicine and rehabilitation residency, and palliative medicine fellowship.
-Dr. Jennings is board certified in physical medicine and rehabilitation, and she joined Bon Secours Palliative Medicine in 2013.
+Dr. Jennings is board certified in physical medicine, rehabilitation, hospice and palliative medicine and she joined Bon Secours Palliative Medicine in 2013.
+She is licensed to perform medical acupuncture after training at the Helms Medical Institute.

 Dr. Raghavan received her Bachelor of Medicine and Bachelor of Surgery from Sri Ramachandra University and completed her internal medicine residency from Mount Auburn Hospital, Harvard Medical School, Cambridge, MA.
 During her training, she found her passion for palliative care which led to her training in cancer pain management and a palliative medicine fellowship at Memorial Sloan-Kettering Cancer Center, New York.
 Dr. Raghavan joined Bon Secours Palliative Medicine in 2013.